 *This post may contain affiliate links to products I used.

+There are so many reasons that I love gallery walls.
 Using items I already have that have a history always gets me excited.
 Even more if it’s my own history.
 I believe homes should reflect their occupants in more ways than just the choices in design.
 They should reflect our stories, our joys, and the experiences of our lives.

 I always think of my grandmother as the most elegant person I ever met.
 Her condo was filled with finds that gave it a global, worldly vibe.
 For instance, entire dining room was covered in a well-done bamboo wall paper.
 The bathroom always smelled of old-fashioned face powder, sort of like a perfumed baby powder and very distinctive.
 My most fond memories are her reading to us in her Thonet Rocking Chair.
 The lady had style.
 It’s actually almost surprising that my Dad was of any relation to her at all, but they were actually quite close.